yiisoft/yii2/extensions/yii/faker/README.md

 //also a short version of this command ("generate" action is default) php yii faker users

+//to generate fixtures for several tables, use "," as a separator, for example: php yii faker users,profile,some_other_table
 ```

 In the code above "users" is template name, after this command run, new file named same as template